IT Job Market and US National Employment Data

 Labor Force Participation

-The work force participation percentage of all employees (male and female) is 62.6%.
-There are 99.9 million people who are not in the labor force.
-Inflation is driving more people back into the job market.
+The work force participation percentage of all employees (male and female) is 62.5%.
+There are 101.1 million people who are not in the labor force.

 Work Force Participation